inasafe/inasafe-doc/docs/source/training/beginner/osm/102-working-with-osm.rst

 **Learning Objectives**

 - Visit OpenStreetMap website
-- Navigate map in OpenStreetMap website
+- Navigate map on OSM website
-- Saving image from OpenStreetMap
+- Save an image from OSM
-- Register an OpenStreetMap account
+- Register an OSM account
-- Editing a map
+- Edit the OSM map
-- Save Edits
+- Save edits

 In this module we will learn step by step how to navigate the OpenStreetMap website, view and print maps, and sign up for a user account.
 After you